 Step 38 You can configure SNMP trap in this section, give a Location and Contact to proceed to next step.

-Step 39 Management Interface Configuration-You can use the out of band Management Port to access the switch.
-Please enter the IP address/Netmask shown in the screen below and proceed to next screen for Wireless management configuration.
+Step 39 Management Interface Configuration—You can use the out of band Management Port to access the switch.
+Enter the IP address/Netmask shown in the screen below and proceed to next screen for Wireless management configuration.

-Step 40 Wireless Management Configuration-This is where you can configure Wireless Management interface on the 3850 and assign it for a specific VLAN.
-Please assign VLAN IP and default gateway.
+Step 40 Wireless Management Configuration—Here, you can configure Wireless Management interface on the 3850 and assign it for a specific VLAN.
+Assign VLAN IP and default gateway.